-When the debugger breaks execution because of an exception, you will see the Exception Helper, by default.
-If you have disabled the Exception Helper in the Options dialog box, you will see the Exception Assistant (C# or Visual Basic) or the Exception dialog box (C++).
+When the debugger breaks execution because of an exception, a dialog box appears.
+For Visual Basic or C#, you will see the Exception Assistant dialog box, by default.
+For C++, you will see the older Exception dialog box.
+If you are using Visual Basic or C# but have disabled the Exception Assistant in the Options dialog box, you will see the Exception dialog box.

-When the Exception Helper appears, you can try to fix the problem that caused the exception.
+When the Exception Assistant or Exception dialog box appears, you can try to fix the problem that caused the exception.

-In managed and native code, you can continue execution in the same thread after an unhandled exception.
-The Exception Helper unwinds the call stack to the point where the exception was thrown.
+In managed code, you can continue execution in the same thread after an unhandled exception.
+The Exception Assistant unwinds the call stack to the point where the exception was thrown.

 If you hit an unhandled exception while debugging a mixed native and managed code, operating system constraints prevent unwinding the call stack.
 If you try rewinding the call stack using the shortcut menu, an error message explains that the debugger cannot unwind from an unhandled except during mixed-code debugging.